 Buxton earned his Bachelor of Music degree at Queen’s University, then studied and taught for two years at the Institute of Sonology, Utrecht, Holland.
 Designing his own digital musical instruments led him to the University of Toronto, where he completed an MSc in Computer Science, and subsequently jointed the faculty.
 It is also the path that brought him into the field of human-computer interaction, which is his technical area of specialty.

 From 1987-89, Buxton was in Cambridge England, helping establish a new satellite of Xerox’s Palo Alto Research Center (EuroPARC).
 From 1989-94 he split his time between Toronto, where he was Scientific Director of the Ontario Telepresence Project, and Palo Alto, California, where he was a consulting researcher at Xerox PARC.

 From 1994 until December 2002, he was Chief Scientist of Alias|Wavefront, (now part of Autodesk) and from 1995, its parent company SGI Inc. In the fall of 2004, he became a part-time instructor in the Department of Industrial Design at the Ontario College of Art and Design.
 In 2004/05 he was also Visiting Professor at the Knowledge Media Design Institute (KMDI) at the University of Toronto.

-He is on a number of academic advisory boards, the Department of Industrial Design of the Technical University in Eindhoven, the Netherlands.
+Bill is on a number of academic advisory boards, including the Faculty of Industrial Design of the Technical University in Eindhoven, the Netherlands.
 Buxton is a member of the Association of Computing Machinery and the Industrial Designers Society of America.

 In 2010, the Bill Buxton Dissertation Award was founded.
 This award is given annually for the best doctoral dissertation completed at a Canadian university in the field of Human-Computer Interaction.